• Homeschool Costuming

 In the end Bacon died, the rebellion died, and his supporters died.

-At the end of the storytelling, Mr. Matthew led us to the center of the field, where turned around to see that we were surrounded by roaring, burning cressets representing the fires that burned down the town.
+At the end of the storytelling, Mr. Matthew led us to the center of the field where we were surrounded by roaring, burning cressets representing the fires that burned down the town.

 Mr. Matthew blew out the candle in the lantern, toppling it over, representing the fears that Jamestowne would likewise be forever burned out and toppled over.